EDGAR HAYES (TED) HUNTER JR., AIA (1914-1995)

 1949 - The Edgar and Margaret Hunter House, 15 Hemlock Road, Hanover NH.
 This remarkable glass, stone, and wood piece of sculpture was suspended like a tree house on the side of a hill.
 The stunningly beautiful house stair-steps down the hill on three levels with ledge stone foundations.
 Inside, a see-through fireplace opened to the living room and the dining room on the other side.
 The house was featured on the cover of Architectural Record, November 1953.

 Their's was the crown jewel of a community of Hunter-designed houses along Hemlock Road, each with 2-5 acres of woods.
 The area was known as "Pill Hill" because so many doctors lived there and has since been renamed "Hunter/Balch Hill."
 B/W photos by Joseph Molitor.

 The house sat unsold for four years after the Hunters departed in 1966 for Raleigh.
 Sold in 1970 to Jean Ranc and Nathan Geurkink.
 Ranc loved the house but reality struck upon the first $500 oil bill for radiant heating in the slate and concrete floor.
 Later after refinancing the house to install thermopane windows throughout, they were only able to reduce the heating cost 25%, even keeping the thermostat at 65 degrees and dressing in layers.
 Ranc and Geurkink sold in 1979 and two subsequent owners have made extensive renovations such as enlarging the tiny kitchen, adding decks and a separate guest house.
-As of 2011 owned by interior designer Cheryl Boghosian and Neil Roth.
+Sold to interior designer Cheryl Boghosian and Neil Roth.

 Around 1950 - The Dewey Renovation, Hanover NH.
 Address unknown.
 Photos by Ezra Stoller/Esto.
 Turned a Victorian into a Modernist house.
 Featured in House Beautiful, February 1950.